 Peak into Process:

-I read Dana’s “Be Inspired” and followed the link to inmanlilysaad’s “The Sound of Plates” found here.
+I read Dana’s “Be Inspired” and followed the link to inmanlilysaad’s “The Sound of Plates” (site is no longer available).
 I opened up my word document where I am drafting slices and put the title “Sounds” and then jotted 4 ideas: Traffic, Mya, Early Morning Sounds, It’s the News but what does it sound like?
 I sipped my coffee and considered each idea.
 Thinking mode/no writing until that first cup of coffee was drained and refilled.
 I picked up the laptop and began writing about Mya.
 I typed a draft that began with describing Mya’s barking.
 I stopped and drank my second cup of coffee.
 And then I began to revise.
 I began with her sighing because it was the first sound I heard TODAY from Mya.
 (Another day could definitely be different.)